cloudmesh-community/fa18-516-17/project-report/report.md

 ## Conclusion

-We've descibed here how retailers data needs are ever expanding.
-In order to meet those needs we've shown that it will take a reliable, scalable architecture at lower price point.
+We've described here how retailers data needs are ever expanding.
+In order to meet those needs, we've shown that it will take a reliable, scalable architecture at the lower price point.
 The cloud computing model delivered through a combination of Hadoop, HDFS and Hive will meet those needs.

 We've successfully implemented portions of this environment and illustrated the performance on a sample retail dataset.
 In addition, several future considerations were called out as ways to enhance and scale the architecture to further meet the needs of retailers.